kclemmer/kclemmer.github.io/projects/Air Traffic Control.md

 permalink:
 date: 2011-2014
 labels:
-summary: I once worked in Air Traffic Control
+summary: Controlling planes in the sky.
 ---